• Skip to primary navigation

 TitleDescriptionKey DatesACWA Staff Contact

-Cybersecurity in Public Water SystemsEPA is evaluating regulatory approaches to ensure improved cybersecurity at public water systems.
+Cybersecurity in Public Water SystemsEPA is evaluating regulatory approaches to improve cybersecurity at public water systems.
 EPA plans to offer separate guidance, training, and technical assistance to states and public water systems on cybersecurity.
-This action will provide regulatory clarity and certainty and promote the adoption of cybersecurity measures by public water systems.
+This action will provide regulatory clarity and promote the adoption of cybersecurity measures by public water systems.

 Sean Rolland